15 Indian PMs and Their Decisions That Changed India

 About Manmohan Singh

-Considered to be India’s best Finance Minister, Dr Manmohan Singh is considered to be one of the best economists in the country.
-He joined the Indian government an Economic Advisor in the Ministry of Commerce.
-He also held various portfolios such as Advisor to the Prime Minister, Deputy Chairman of the Planning Commission and Governor of the Reserve Bank of India.
-As the Prime Minister of the country, he was in charge of some of the biggest changes in the country.
+Dr. Manmohan Singh was widely regarded as one of India’s finest economists and its best Finance Minister.
+He joined the Indian government as an Economic Advisor in the Ministry of Commerce and went on to hold roles including Advisor to the Prime Minister, Deputy Chairman of the Planning Commission, and Governor of the Reserve Bank of India.
+As Prime Minister, he oversaw some of the biggest economic changes in the country’s history.
+Dr. Singh passed away on 26th December 2024 at the age of 92, following age-related health complications.

 Place of birth: Gah, Pakistan